EmoryCN2L/QSM_AMP_PE/README.md

     ./functions 	-- This folder contains MATLAB files to perform pre-processing steps in the QSM pipeline.
 ```

+This package requires the Wavelet Toolbox of MATLAB.
+Please install it before you run the code.

-Detailed comments and instructions are provided in the files `qsm_rec_src_combined.m` and `qsm_rec_src_multi_echo.m`, corresponding the following two ways to perform QSM:
+Detailed comments and instructions are provided in the files `qsm_single_echo.m`, `qsm_multi_echo_combined.m` and `qsm_multi_echo.m`.

+* For a single-echo acquisition, we use `qsm_single_echo.m` to perform QSM.

+* For a multi-echo acquisition, there are two ways to perform QSM:
-* 1) `qsm_rec_src_combined.m`: The local fields (in Hz) are computed for each echo and then averaged.
+1) `qsm_multi_echo_combined.m`: The local fields (in Hz) are computed for each echo time and then averaged.
 The averaged local field is converted to a simulated phase image (in radian) by multiplying it with a chosen TE.
 The susceptibility map is then recovered from the simulated phase image.
-* 2) `qsm_rec_src_multi_echo.m`: AMP-PE naturally supports recovering the susceptibility map from multi-echo phase images.
+2) `qsm_multi_echo.m`: AMP-PE naturally supports recovering the susceptibility map from multi-echo phase images.
 In this case, the raw phase images go through phase unwrapping and background field removal to produce the processed multi-echo phase images.
 The susceptibility map is then recovered using from the processed multi-echo phase image.

 Please try the first way first.
 The first way is faster since it uses data from only one simulated echo (with the averaged local field).
 Usually the first way would be good enough.
 The second way is slower since it uses data from multiple echoes.
 The second way performs a bit better than the first way.